CyberTheronAI/HadoopAutoInstall/ReadMe.md

   Navigate to the respective download folder
-  Edit the data.json file for file names and folder path Make sure the folder contains java and hadoop file downloaded Then execute sshConfig.py file with command "python sshConfig.py" and new prompted or ssh key name press enter and proceed Then execute javaHadoopConfig.py with command "sudo python javaHadoopConfig.py data.json" Sit back and Relax till your Hadoop gets Configured..
+  Edit the data.json file for file names and folder path Make sure the folder contains java and hadoop file downloaded Then execute sshConfig.py file with command "python sshConfig.py" and when prompted for ssh key name press "enter" and proceed
+  Then execute javaHadoopConfig.py with command "sudo python javaHadoopConfig.py data.json"
+  Sit back and Relax till your Hadoop gets Configured..